 Loch Etive is 30km long, 1.5km wide and reaches a depth of 150 metres.
 Its vast clear waters stretch off into the distance and reflect the sky like a mirror on a calm day.
 And although it might feel like you’re miles away from the coast, the water is actually salty.

 The loch eventually connects to the sea – if you zoom out on the map above you can see how it curves around to the west and meets the sea at Ardmucknish Bay, just above Oban.
-Originally the road carried on around the edge of the loch to Taynuilt and there also used to be a steamer service taking passengers to Oban in the 1840s.
+Originally the road carried on around the edge of the loch to Taynuilt and there also used to be a steamer service which transported passengers to Oban in the 1840s.

 But today the loch is the end of the line – unless you head out on the water.
 It’s a great place to explore by kayak, especially on a sunny day when the water is as still as a pond.
 Otherwise you can take a walk along the edge of the loch before retracing your steps back to the main road, with the views looking completely different from another angle.